2012 Subaru Impreza XV Review and 2012 Subaru Crosstrek Review Direct here

 - Subaru XV 2.0iL Eyesight – This is the luxury grade that comes with 17-inch alloy rims, fog lights, keyless entry with smart start, Front airbags, side airbags, curtain airbags, rain sensors, spoiler, automatic AC, DVD/CD player with Navigation, cruise control, collision reducer, lane assist, headlight washer, front powered seats and Eyesight

 Legroom & Space

-There are several clever storage compartments in the cabin that are useful for storing items such as smartphones, beverages, goggles, handbags etc. At the first row there are 4 cup-holders, door panel storage, a glovebox and a center-box.
-For the second row, there are 2 cup-holders in the armrest and storage on the front seat jacket pockets.
+There are several storage compartments in the cabin that are useful for storing items such as smartphones, beverages, goggles, handbags etc. For the first row, there are 4 cup-holders, door panel storage, a glovebox and a center-box.
+For the second row, there are 2 cup-holders in the armrest compartment and storage on the front seat jacket pockets.

 2012 Subaru XV Boot Space

 The boot is not as big as we would have liked but it is sufficient to carry luggage for a family of five.
 When extra space is required, the rear seats can be folded in a split configuration.Other Extras: Roof rails, rear spoiler, Infotainment/DVD Player

 Safety Features: SRS Airbags, Side Airbags, Curtain airbags, ABS, Brake Assist, Traction Control, ESC, 3 Point ELR seatbelt and Eyesight

 The XV is a tall car, at 1,550mm its taller than most of its competitors but cleverly hides this through the slanting roof and smooth edges.
 All grades come with 17-Inch alloy rims and fog lights.
 Higher grades come with plastic body cladding and roof rails.